google/digitalbuildings/tools/scoring/README.md

 Scores range from `-1.00`, which indicates that all attempts were _incorrect_, to `1.00`, which indicates that all attempts were _correct_.
 Thus, `0.00` indicates an equal number of correct and incorrect attempts.
 In the future, the output schema is likely to be expanded to provide greater context for each score.

-For a general description of each dimension, please refer to their respective docstrings.
+For a description of each dimension, please see (Dimensions)[#Dimensions].
 The [DBO documentation](https://github.com/google/digitalbuildings/blob/master/ontology/README.md) is extremely helpful for understanding the concepts employed (which this tool attempts to quantify).

 ### Caveats